AnirudhRahul/Reddit-Embed/README.md

 ## Testing

-If you want to see what a variety of different posts look like when they are embedded I would reccomend checking out [test_links.md](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/test_links.md)
+If you want to see what a variety of different posts look like when they are embedded I would recommend checking out [test_links.md](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/test_links.md)

 # Documentation